Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 ## Better error messages

 We now have a versatile `bubble_sorter`, able to handle many scenarios, and optimized as much as a bubble sort can be without turning it into a different algorithm.
-It works really well... until it doesn't. **cpp-sort** has one major drawback there: when not used correctly, the error messages are often close to unreadable; forget one `const` and embrace the hundreds of lines of cryptic SFINAE error messages, and I really mean it!.
+It works really well... until it doesn't. **cpp-sort** has one major drawback there: when not used correctly, the error messages are often close to unreadable; forget one `const` and embrace the hundreds of lines of cryptic SFINAE error messages, and I really mean it!
 The sorter works properly, but we can still somewhat improve the way it fails.

 Starting easy: we can use strong `typedef`s to hide some irrelevant template parameters and shorten some error messages a bit.
 In our case, we can make `bubble_sorter` *inherit* from `cppsort::sorter_facade<detail::bubble_sorter_impl>` instead of defining it as a type alias.
-It doesn't improve error messages all that much, but at least they will show the name `bubble_sorter` as long as they have to display the full name.
+It doesn't improve error messages all that much, but occasionally displays the name `bubble_sorter` instead of the full name it aliases.

 ```cpp
 struct bubble_sorter: